-We have covered ebook readers for Windows, Linux, macOS, iOS and Android, but what we really need is a place to find good ebooks to read.
+We have covered ebook readers for the various platforms, but what we really need is a place to find good ebooks to read.
 This article lists some of the best places/websites/apps to find good ebooks.

 1. Google eBookstore